 All references and quotes are provided below.

 Brown fat = special fat cells that have, unlike white fat cells, high concentrations of mitochondria and, therefore, are able to generate heat without any muscular activity.
-Brown fat concentrations are very high in new borns and infants, but gradually decline with aging due to absence of cold stimulation in the general population.
+Brown fat concentrations are very high in newborns and infants but gradually decline with aging due to the absence of cold stimulation in the general population.

-1. Cold showering favorably redistributes the blood in a way that is similar to effects of CO2 and NO on arteries and arterioles.
-Since cold water is applied on the surface of the body, the veins located near the surface constrict and the blood is pushed into arteries, arterioles and capillaries.
-Over two thirds of systemic resistance to blood flow in the cardiovascular system is in these blood vessels (arteries, arterioles and capillaries).
+1. Cold showering favorably redistributes the blood in a way that is similar to the effects of CO2 and NO on arteries and arterioles.
+Since cold water is applied on the surface of the body, the veins located near the surface constrict and the blood is pushed into arteries, arterioles, and capillaries.
+Over two-thirds of systemic resistance to blood flow in the cardiovascular system is in these blood vessels (arteries, arterioles, and capillaries).
 Hence, this blood redistribution causes and leads to better perfusion (blood supply) of all tissues and organs and reduces heart rate.
-In this sense, application of cold water has some similarities with CO2 and NO effects on blood vessels.
+In this sense, the application of cold water has some similarities with CO2 and NO effects on blood vessels.